 3. Do any Canadian med schools not require the MCAT?

-4. Can international students apply to Canadian med schools?
+4. Can I apply to Canadian med schools as an international student?

-Some schools, like McGill and the University of Toronto accept international students, but it’s competitive.
+Some schools accept internationals, like McGill and University of Toronto, but it's highly competitive.

 They consider it, but CASPer and interview performance are more heavily weighted.

-6. Which Canadian med school has the highest acceptance rate?
+6. Which med school has the highest acceptance rate in Canada?

 7. What GPA is competitive for Canadian med schools?

-8. What if I’m a non-traditional or mature applicant?
+8. What if I’m a mature or non-traditional applicant?

 To your success,